-Golf GTI Mk8 - equipment in detail.
-On the exterior, the equipment outlined here is supplemented by 17-inch alloy wheels, a customised front section, a grooved rear diffuser, a standalone roof spoiler, the corresponding model logos, individual tailpipes, red brake calipers and sill extensions.
-The functions include a sports running gear (lowered by 15 mm), a front-axle locking differential, sound actuator and the Keyless Access locking and starting system.
+Golf GTI Mk8 - standard equipment in detail.
+On the exterior, the equipment is supplemented by 17-inch alloy wheels, a custom front section, a rear diffuser with grained texture, a unique roof spoiler, the corresponding model logos, individual tailpipes, red brake calipers and sill extensions.
+The functions include sports running gear (lowered by 15 mm), a front-axle locking differential, sound actuator and the Keyless Access locking and starting system.
 All pedals are made of stainless steel.
-Pre-sales of the new Golf GTI will start this summer.